impapapao/backup-script/README.md

 # backup-script

  i created backup script for my practice of bash scripting.
-This is my first commit as a Application Operations Engineer.
+This is my first commit as a AO.